 For more difficult numbers or higher quantities, they may see separate sets and count on.
 For example, with 4 dots they may instantly be able to see “3 and 1 more” so they can count on to get to 4.

-Ready to work on subitizing?
-Grab your copy of these subitizing clip cards by clicking the yellow button below!
+Ready to work on subitizing and fine motor skills?
+Grab your free copy of these Subitizing Math Clip Cards by clicking the large, yellow download button below!

 Want unlimited access to even MORE of our activities and resources?
 Join us in the Print and Play Club!

 Your planning will be so much easier with instant access to:

 - every TKC resource

 - video lessons

 - a PLAYlist of fun songs AND activities